Partei Mensch Klima Tierschutz: History

 In the 2017 federal election, the Animal Protection Party received 0.8% of the national vote (374,179 votes in total).

 In the 2019 European parliament elections, the Animal Protection Party received 1.45% of the national vote (541,984 votes in total) and returned one MEP, Martin Buschmann.
 Buschmann resigned from the party in February 2020 after it was revealed that from 1992 to 1996 he was a member of and a chairman in the far-right National Democratic Party of Germany (NPD).

 In the 2021 federal election, the Animal Protection Party received 1.5% of the national vote (675,353 votes in total), which is the best result in a federal election since the party has been founded.

 The party took an anti-war position towards the 2022 Russian invasion of Ukraine, arguing that neither NATO or EU should "develop into a military global player", and condemning the militaristic and anti-Russian rhetoric.
 The party condemns the Russian invasion, but states that the European Union also bears responsibility for it.
 It supports a complete ban on arms exports to areas outside the EU, and argues that the EU should be forbidden from direct or indirect participation in foreign military actions, listing the wars in Middle East, Turkish conflict with Syrian and Iraqi Kurdish areas, as well as "the heated up conflict in Kosovo and also to the war in Ukraine" as examples.
 The Animal Protection Party also calls for dialogue with Russia and China, and believes that the Russian invasion should not lead to breakdown of diplomatic relations.

 Sebastian Everding was elected for the party in the 2024 European Parliament election in Germany.

 The party holds 37 seats in municipality and county assemblies and one seat in the Bezirkstag Oberbayern.

+In 2024, a cooperation with the Klimaliste party was started, which resulted in plans for a fusion of both parties.
+As one step towards that, the party changed their long name from "Partei Mensch Umwelt Tierschutz" to "Partei Mensch Klima Tierschutz" in February 2026.
+The fusion is planned to be finalized in summer 2026.